Jinn 3

-Jinn 3 is a 2025 Bengali language Bangladeshi horror film.
+Jinn 3 is a 2025 Bengali-language Bangladeshi horror film.
 Produced under the banner of Jaaz Multimedia, the story, screenplay, and dialogues have been written by Abdul Aziz, while Kamruzzaman Roman has directed the film.
 The lead roles are played by Sajal Noor and Nusraat Faria.

 The film was released in theaters on 31 March 2025 and received mixed reviews from the audience.
 However, the film was pulled from Star Cineplex within two weeks due to low audience demand compared to other films released on Eid.

 Plot

-As a man of science, Bijoy wants to analyze the incident through the lens of reality.
-However, from the moment he arrives in the village, he begins encountering a series of strange and inexplicable events.
+As a man of science, Bijoy seeks to analyse the incident through the lens of reality.
+However, from the moment he arrives in the village, he begins to encounter a series of strange and inexplicable events.
 Eventually, he too becomes entangled in the web of mystery and can no longer distinguish between what is real and what is imagined.